conglu1997/v-d4rl/README.md

 We welcome any suggestions or contributions!

-[^1]: The data is contained within the repository on HuggingFace, see [instructions](https://huggingface.co/docs/hub/repositories-getting-started) to clone.
-[^2]: The files on Google Drive may be separated into separate zip files, use [this](https://stackoverflow.com/questions/60842075/combine-the-split-zip-files-downloading-from-google-drive) to combine.
+[^1]: The files on Google Drive may be separated into separate zip files, use [this](https://stackoverflow.com/questions/60842075/combine-the-split-zip-files-downloading-from-google-drive) to combine.